SanderElias/Samples/Angular-Signals/readme.md

 <sub>(end of update)</sub>

-### learnability
+### Learnability

 Ok, this is one more concept to learn, so its a hit for learnability, right?.
 Well, not really.
 The API will be really simple, and even easier to grasp as promises.
 And it will be a lot easier to grasp than observables.
 Having this in the toolbox will help both sides.
 Both the nay, as well as the yay-sayers on observables will be able to use this (remember the 50-50 divide!).
 And that is a win for everyone.
 Right now ZoneJS is a black box.
 You can't really see what is going on.
 And that is a problem.
 With signals, you will be able to see what is going on.
 And that is a win for everyone.

 ### Computed values

 In this article I have only been talking `signals` and `effect`.
 This is actually the bulk of the API.
 But there is more.
 There is also `computed`.
 This is actually both a signal and an effect.
 It is a signal that is driven by an effect.
 It is easier to show than to explain.
 So here is an example:

 ```ts